 The big man's health, however, has been decreased from 800 to 500, which is a pretty hefty nerf.
 Epic's earlier tweaking of Fortnite's Thanos upped his health from 700 to 800 but it seems like it isn't working out the way company would've liked.

-Epic also threw in a few tweaks on Fortnite's Infinity Gauntlet LTM itself, like making the bus fly a bit lower.
+Epic also a few tweaks on Fortnite's Infinity Gauntlet LTM itself, like making the bus fly a bit lower.
 To be fair, it does seem like a clever way to go around the stricter time constraints.
 The circle is a bit bigger too and the first three stormsnow inflict 1/2.5/5 per cent damage, instead of the earlier 5/5/10 per cent.

 Initial Gauntlet spawn time has been tweaked 120-135s from the bus ride, compared to earlier 30-45s.
 Fortniters who have a go at the mode will no longer have Bandages and Slurp Juice spawns, while Med Kits, Chug Jugs and Big Shields spawning has been increased.
 Floor loot will also correctly spawn items in terms of rarity.